lyz-code/blue-book/docs/linux/zfs.md

 If a kernel thread is stuck, then a backtrace of the stuck thread can be in the logs.
 In some cases, the stuck thread is not logged until the deadman timer expires.

 The only way I've yet found to solve this is rebooting the machine (not ideal).
 I even have to use the magic keys -.- .
-A solution may be to [Reboot server on kernel panic ](linux_snippets.md#reboot-server-on-kernel-panic).
+A solution would be to [reboot server on kernel panic ](linux_snippets.md#reboot-server-on-kernel-panic) but it's not the kernel who does the panic but a module of the kernel, so that solution doesn't work.

 You can monitor this issue with loki using the next alerts: